Who 'We' Are

 At the Saskatoon Food Bank and Learning Centre we have a vision of a food secure community where all people have access to safe, affordable, and nutritious food.

 We also believe it’s important to address the underlying issues contributing to hunger and poverty in our community.
-In our Learning Centre we operate various learning, self-help and life skills programs that are supportive to learning needs and aspirations within a family oriented, empowering and self-directed environment.
+In our Learning Centre we operate various learning, self-help and life skills programs that are supportive of learning needs and aspirations within a family oriented, empowering and self-directed environment.

 We receive no core government funding and rely solely on the generosity of the community to operate.